SPAllinsonJS/spallinsonjs-example-intermediate/spallinsonjs/README.md

 #### Preloading

-While the splash screen is being displayed, have SPAllinsonJS preload specific components (i.e. their associated html, css, images and controller)
+While the Splash Screen is being displayed, have SPAllinsonJS preload specific Components (i.e. their associated html, css, images and js)

 #### Offline

-Your app can work offline forever after just one initial splash screen load
+Your app can work offline forever after just one initial Splash Screen load

 #### Debug Console